JaneliaSciComp/EM_recon_pipeline/doc/cellmap/steps/1_transfer.md

 cd /cygdrive/d/UploadFlags
 ```
 Make sure that the following data are correct:
-* `SampleID` and `root_dat_path`, which can be directly seen from the filenames listed in the directory; the `root_dat_path` should not have any timestamp in it;
+* `data_set_id` and `root_dat_path`, which can be directly seen from the filenames listed in the directory; the `root_dat_path` should not have any timestamp in it;
 * `columns_per_z_layer` and `rows_per_z_layer`, which can be inferred from the file suffix, e.g., `*_0-1-3.dat` being the highest suffix means that there are 2 rows and 4 columns.

 This is also a good point to check if there is enough space on the collaborator's drives for the data and to increase the quota if necessary.
+The correct group for billing can be found with `lsfgroup <username of the collaborator>`.

 ## Transfer and conversion
 ```mermaid